numirias/paxmod/README.md

 Paxmod needs to be able to freely modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
 Therefore, Paxmod relies on an "experimental API" that ships bundled with the add-on.
 Unfortunately, this means Mozilla won't sign the extension anymore and therefore it can't be distributed over the official channels.

+### Is the extension secure?

+Using Paxmod does not impact your security while browsing the web.
+The bundled privileged APIs are encapsulated and can't be accessed by other extensions or websites.
+By disabling signature enforcement in the config, you do allow the browser to run unverified extensions, however, you'll still be warned and asked every time you're about to install a new unsigned extension.
+Also, if you don't trust in the safety of future updates, you may want to disable auto-updates and review new versions manually before installing.
+See [here](https://github.com/numirias/paxmod/issues/73) for a longer answer.

 ### Where did the titlebar go?

 The inline titlebar is hidden by default, but you can re-enable it in the settings.
 If it doesn't integrate into the layout as expected, please [file an issue](https://github.com/numirias/paxmod/issues/new).
 (Note that some environments don't support an inline titlebar at all.)